jovotech/jovo-framework/docs/platforms/google-assistant/data.md

 ## ON_PERMISSION

-After the user has answered your request, they will be redirected to the `ON_PERMISSION` intent, if availabe, where you can access and store the data.
+After the user has answered your request, they will be redirected to the `ON_PERMISSION` intent, if available, where you can access and store the data.

 ```javascript
 ON_PERMISSION() {